LucaCappelletti94/barplots/README.rst

 Examples of the DataFrame structure
 ----------------------------------------------
-The dataframe to be provided to the barplots library looks like:
+The dataframe to be provided to the barplots library may looks like the following:

 ===========  ==========  ==========  =================  ===========  =========================  ====================
   miss_rate    fall_out         mcc  evaluation_type      unbalance  graph_name                 normalization_name